Difference Galois groups under specialization: An application

 \section{An application}

-In this section, we apply Theorem~\ref{TH:main} to the inverse problem in difference Galois theory, which asks which algebraic subgroups of $\GL_n(\Omega)$ occur as the Galois groups of (\ref{EQ:differenceeqn}) over $\Omega(x)$.
-In Chapter 3 of \cite{vanderPut-Singer}, van der Put and Singer raised the following conjecture. \begin{conjecture} An algebraic subgroup $G$ of $\GL_n(\Omega)$ is the Galois group of a linear difference equation $\sigma(Y)=AY$ over $\Omega(x)$ if and only if $G/G^\circ$ is cyclic. \end{conjecture} It was shown in Proposition 1.20 of \cite{vanderPut-Singer} that $G/G^\circ$ is necessary to be cyclic if $G$ is the Galois group of $\sigma(Y)=AY$ over $\Omega(x)$.
-Therefore, to prove Conjecture~\ref{CON1}, one only needs to prove the sufficient part, which we restate as a conjecture. \begin{conjecture} Let $G$ be an algebraic subgroup $G$ of $\GL_n(\Omega)$.
-If the quotient $G/G^\circ$ is cyclic then $G$ is the Galois group of a linear difference equation $\sigma(Y)=AY$ over $\Omega(x)$. \end{conjecture} When $\Omega=\CX$, for connected algebraic groups and cyclic extensions of tori, analytic proofs of Conjecture~\ref{CON2} were presented in Corollary 8.6 and Lemma 8.12 of \cite{vanderPut-Singer}, respectively.
-In Chapter 3 of the same book, an algebraic proof of Conjecture~\ref{CON2} was also given when $\Omega$ is any algebraically closed field of characteristic zero and $G$ is connected.
+In this section, we apply Theorem~\ref{TH:main} to the inverse problem in difference Galois theory.
+The notations are as before, for instance $k$ denotes an algebraically closed field of characteristic zero, $\sigma_B$ with $B\in \GL_n(k(x))$ denotes the $k$-automorphism of $k(x)[X,1/\det(X)]$ induced by $\sigma_B(X)=BX$ and $\sigma(x)=x+1$, $v_\bfc$ denotes the map from $k[\bX]$ to $k$ given by $v_\bfc(f)=f(\bfc)$ for $f\in k[\bX]$ and $\stab(I)$ stands for the stabilizer of an ideal $I$.
+The inverse problem asks which algebraic subgroups of $\GL_n(k)$ occur as the Galois groups of $\sigma_B(Y)=BY$ over $k(x)$ with $B\in \GL_n(k(x))$.
+In Chapter 3 of \cite{vanderPut-Singer}, van der Put and Singer raised the following conjecture. \begin{conjecture} An algebraic subgroup $G$ of $\GL_n(k)$ is the Galois group of $\sigma_B(Y)=BY$ over $k(x)$ for some $B\in \GL_n(k(x))$ if and only if $G/G^\circ$ is cyclic. \end{conjecture} It was shown in Proposition 1.20 of \cite{vanderPut-Singer} that $G/G^\circ$ is necessary to be cyclic if $G$ is the Galois group of $\sigma_B(Y)=BY$ over $k(x)$.
+Therefore, to prove Conjecture~\ref{CON1}, it suffices to prove the sufficient part, which we restate as the following conjecture. \begin{conjecture} If $G$ is an algebraic subgroup of $\GL_n(k)$ satisfying that $G/G^\circ$ is cyclic then $G$ is the Galois group of $\sigma_B(Y)=BY$ over $k(x)$ for some $B\in \GL_n(k(x))$. \end{conjecture} When $k=\CX$, for connected algebraic groups and cyclic extensions of tori, analytic proofs of Conjecture~\ref{CON2} were presented in Corollary 8.6 and Lemma 8.12 of \cite{vanderPut-Singer}, respectively.
+In Chapter 3 of the same book, an algebraic proof of Conjecture~\ref{CON2} was also given when $k$ is any algebraically closed field of characteristic zero and $G$ is connected.
 For the general case, Conjecture~\ref{CON2} remains open.